NieShenRuc/LLaDA-Pre/README.md

 ## FAQ
 Here, we address some common questions about LLaDA.

-#### What is the difference between LLaDA and BERT?
+#### 1. What is the difference between LLaDA and BERT?

 LLaDA employs a masking ratio that varies randomly between 0 and 1, while BERT uses a fixed ratio.
-This subtle difference has significant implications.
-The training objective of LLaDA is an upper bound on the negative log-likelihood of the model distribution, making LLaDA a generative model.
-This enables LLaDA to naturally perform in-context learning, instruction-following, and ensures Fisher consistency for scalability with large datasets and models.
+This subtle difference has significant implications. *The training objective of LLaDA is an upper bound on the negative log-likelihood of the model distribution, making LLaDA a generative model.* This enables LLaDA to naturally perform in-context learning, instruction-following, and ensures Fisher consistency for scalability with large datasets and models.
 You can also find a direct answer to this question in Section 2.1 of our paper.

-#### What is the relationship between LLaDA and Transformer?
+#### 2. What is the relationship between LLaDA and Transformer?
 Network structure and probabilistic modeling are two distinct approaches that collectively form the foundation of language models.
-LLaDA, like GPT (and LLaMA, DeepSeek, Claude, etc.), adopts the Transformer architecture.
-The key difference lies in the probabilistic modeling approach: GPT (and LLaMA, DeepSeek, Claude, etc.) utilizes an autoregressive next-token prediction method, while LLaDA employs a diffusion model for probabilistic modeling.
+LLaDA, like GPT, adopts the Transformer architecture.
+The key difference lies in the probabilistic modeling approach: GPT utilizes an autoregressive next-token prediction method, while LLaDA employs a diffusion model for probabilistic modeling.

-#### What is the sampling efficiency of LLaDA?
+#### 3. What is the sampling efficiency of LLaDA?
 Currently, LLaDA's sampling speed is slower than the autoregressive baseline for three reasons:
 1. LLaDA samples with a fixed context length;
 2. LLaDA cannot yet leverage techniques like KV-Cache;